-Harassment, as defined within the Black Rock Ranger Department, is any unwelcome verbal or physical conduct engaged in on account of a person’s race, color, national origin, age, religion, disability status, gender, sexual orientation, gender presentation, or marital status, or the perception of any of these.
+Harassment, as defined within the Black Rock Ranger Department, is any unwelcome verbal, non-verbal, and/or digital conduct engaged in on account of a person’s race, color, national origin, age, religion, disability status, gender, sexual orientation, gender presentation, or marital status, or the perception of any of these.

 Sexual harassment, as defined within the Ranger Department, may consist of, but is not limited to, any unwelcome touching, stalking, repeated requests for a date after someone has said “no,” continuing to engage in sexual discussion or banter after being asked to stop, or similar behavior.
 Harassment will not be tolerated, regardless of who engages in it.

 What should you do if you feel you are being harassed?